The Andy Warhol Diaries

-The Andy Warhol Diaries is the dictated memoir of the American artist Andy Warhol and edited by his longtime friend and collaborator Pat Hackett.
-The book was published posthumously by Warner Books with an introduction by Hackett.

-The 807-page book is condensed from the complete 20,000-page diary maintained by Hackett.
-It begins in November 1976 and concludes eleven years later, just five days before Warhol's death in February 1987.

-The Andy Warhol Diaries was a commercial success, becoming a New York Times Best Seller.
+The Andy Warhol Diaries is a posthumously published book that compiles the personal diary entries of American artist Andy Warhol, recorded between 1976 and shortly before his death in 1987.
+Dictated to his confidante and collaborator Pat Hackett, it was condensed into an 807-page book from the complete 20,000-page diary Hackett maintained.
+The book offers an intimate account of Warhol's daily life, social world, business dealings, and artistic concerns, providing a detailed portrait of his later years and his central role in the international art, fashion, and celebrity scenes of the late 20th century.
+Upon its release, The Andy Warhol Diaries was an immediate commercial success and became a New York Times Best Seller.

 Background

-After Warhol was audited by the Internal Revenue Service in 1972, he started dictating a daily diary to his secretary Pat Hackett at The Factory to keep a better account of his deductible expenses.
+After Pop artist Andy Warhol was audited by the Internal Revenue Service in 1972, he started dictating a daily diary to his secretary Pat Hackett at The Factory to keep a better account of his deductible expenses.
 This eventually grew into The Andy Warhol Diaries.

-Beginning in 1976, Monday through Friday, Warhol and Hackett talked by phone each morning and he narrated the events of the previous day.
+Beginning in November 1976, Monday through Friday, Warhol and Hackett talked by phone each morning, and he narrated the events of the previous day.
 Weekend entries were done the following Monday in a longer session.
-If he was traveling, he would call her from wherever he was or tell her what occurred on the missed days when he returned.
+If he were traveling, he would call her from wherever he was or tell her what occurred on the missed days when he returned.
 Hackett transcribed his monologue onto a legal pad.
 Later in the morning, she would type it on her typewriter, which turned into 20,000 double-spaced pages of unedited entries.
-After Warhol's death in February 1987, Hackett edited the pages down to the 1,600 she submitted to Warner Books, who acquired the diaries for 1.2 million in 1987.
-Hackett said much of the remaining 18,400 pages are drivel.
+After Warhol's death in February 1987, Hackett reduced the diary to 1,600 pages, remarking that much of the remaining 18,400 pages consisted of "drivel."